What is the Diocesean Heating Assistance Program?

 - Have an overall bill of between $250-$3,500 for a combined (or $200-$2,000 for a single) utility account.

 An applicant can access both MEAP and DHAP assistance through the Housing Assistance Volunteer (HAV) at their local parish.
 To obtain the name of your local HAV, contact Catholic Charities via e-mail at

 and include your address in the e-mail or call 269-381-9800 during business hours.

 The HAV will screen the applicant to determine if they are eligible and, if so, will schedule an appointment to complete the application.
 During this meeting, the applicant should bring the State of Michigan photo identification, proof of all household income, the current utility bill, a DHS decision letter (if applicable), and a shut-off notice (if applicable).
 The completed application will be sent to St Vincent de Paul and processed within 10 days.

 Information for Parishes, Missions, and Heating Assistance Volunteers

 Thank you for your partnership in the DHAP and MEAP programs.
 Neither of these programs could successfully serve our Diocese without your support.
 Please contact CCDOK via e-mail at

 or via phone at 269-381-9800 if you have any questions or need any assistance.

-Both the DHAP and the MEAP programs began operating at CCDOK on January 6th.
-A packet was mailed to all volunteers, parishes, and missions on December 11th with originals of all documents, related procedures, and contact information to support you in your work.
+Both the DHAP and the MEAP programs will begin operating at CCDOK on January 5th.
+A packet was mailed to all volunteers, parishes, and missions on December 1st with originals of all documents, related procedures, and contact information to support you in your work.
 If you do not receive this packet, please contact CCDOK and another will be sent to you.
 If you would prefer to receive any of the forms electronically (via e-mail) contact Kerry Williams using the e-mail or phone above.
 In your e-mail, please specify which forms you would like.